 Travellers should be aware that there are a range of factors that can affect the safety of aircraft and airlines.
 Aviation safety and security standards may not be equal to standards in Australia or meet those set by the International Civil Aviation Organization (ICAO).

 When you are in Iraq, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Due to access limitations and the difficult security environment, the Embassy’s ability to provide consular assistance is limited.
+Due to the challenging security environment, the Embassy’s ability to provide consular assistance is very limited.

 Australians who might engage in activities that involve local legal matters, including those related to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
 See also Information for Dual Nationals below.

 Penalties for drug offences are severe and include lengthy jail terms.
 See our Drugs page.

 Drink driving is illegal.
 Penalties include confiscation of driving licences, fines and jail sentences.